Ayo000157/Student_average/README.md

 # Student_average
-A Python script that calculates student’s average score”.
+A Python script that calculates student’s average score.